BussemakerLab/FamilyCode/README.md

 Shaoxun Liu, Pilar Gomez-Alcala, Christ Leemans, William J. Glassford, Lucas A.N.
 Melo, Richard S. Mann, Harmen J. Bussemaker

 BioRxiv link: https://www.biorxiv.org/content/10.1101/2024.01.24.577115v1
-Link to the Bussemaker lab: https://bussemakerlab.org/site/
+Link to the Bussemaker lab: https://bussemakerlab.org

-## DOWNLOAD DATA
+## CISBP DATA DOWNLOAD

-rawData\HD\Zscores.txt and rawData\bHLH\Zscores.txt should be downloaded from https://cisbp.ccbr.utoronto.ca/bulk.php.
-Select bHLH/Homeodomain in selection field and select Z-score to download.
-The Zscore.txt files shall be unziped and placed to the corresponding rawData directories.
+rawData/HD/Zscores.txt and rawData/bHLH/Zscores.txt should be downloaded from https://cisbp.ccbr.utoronto.ca/bulk.php (version 3.00).
+Choose "bHLH" or "Homeodomain" (one at a time) when selecting by family, check boxes "Z-score" and "TF info", and click "Download Family Archive" button to download.
+The two downloaded ZIP files need to be uncompressed and placed to the corresponding rawData directories.

-## FIGURE GENERATION
+## FIGURE GENERATION SCRIPT

-Running FamilyCodeFigures.Rmd alone will generate all figures using precomputed intermediate data.
-To generate intermediate data locally, run the data processing Rmds.
+Running FamilyCodeFigures.Rmd will use the pre-computed files in folder "intermediateData" to generate all figures using precomputed intermediate data.
+To generate these intermediate data files from the raw data, run the data processing Rmds in the next section.

-## DATA PROCESSING
+## DATA PROCESSING SCRIPTS

-FamilyCodeOnSELEX_bHLH.Rmd: Data processing using SELEX-seq data as input to perform Family Code prediction.
-Generates supplimental data 1-4.
+FamilyCodeOnSELEX_bHLH.Rmd: Data processing using SELEX-seq data as input to perform FamilyCode prediction.
+Generates Supplemental Data S1-S4.

-FamilyCodeOnPBM_bHLH.Rmd: Data processing using PBM data as input to perform Family Code prediction.
+FamilyCodeOnPBM_bHLH.Rmd: Data processing using PBM data as input to perform FamilyCode prediction.

-FamilyCodeOnSELEX+PBM_bHLH.Rmd: Data processing using SELEX-seq and PBM data as input to perform Family Code prediction.
+FamilyCodeOnSELEX+PBM_bHLH.Rmd: Data processing using SELEX-seq and PBM data as input to perform FamilyCode prediction.

-FamilyCodeOnSELEX_HD.Rmd: Data processing using SELEX-seq data as input to perform Family Code prediction.
+FamilyCodeOnSELEX_HD.Rmd: Data processing using SELEX-seq data as input to perform FamilyCode prediction.

-FamilyCodeOnPBM_HD.Rmd: Data processing using PBM data as input to perform Family Code prediction.
+FamilyCodeOnPBM_HD.Rmd: Data processing using PBM data as input to perform FamilyCode prediction.

-FamilyCodeOnSELEX+PBM_HD.Rmd: Data processing using SELEX-seq and PBM data as input to perform Family Code prediction.
+FamilyCodeOnSELEX+PBM_HD.Rmd: Data processing using SELEX-seq and PBM data as input to perform FamilyCode prediction.

-## SUPPLEMENTAL DATA
+## SUPPLEMENTAL DATA FILES

 Supplemental Data S1: DNA recognition models for the 52 bHLH factors analyzed in this study.